David Musil: International play

 Despite being born in Canada, Musil represents the Czech Republic in international play.
 He has represented his country at the IIHF World Junior Championships twice, in 2012 and 2013.
 Earlier in his career, he was a likely pick to play in the 2011 tournament, before he broke his foot blocking a shot in a WHL game.

 Personal life

 He is the son of former NHL player Frank Musil.
 His uncle, Bobby Holík, also played in the NHL, and his grandfather, Jaroslav Holík, competed in ice hockey at the 1972 Winter Olympics with the Czechoslovakia national ice hockey team.
 His mother, Andrea Holíková, was an accomplished tennis player.
-His brother, Adam, currently plays for the Red Deer Rebels of the Western Hockey League and was drafted by the St. Louis Blues in the 2015 NHL Entry Draft.
+His brother, Adam was drafted by the St. Louis Blues in the 2015 NHL Entry Draft.